 The first and most important thing to understand about food allergies is that laboratory testing is important.
-Especially with delayed onset food allergies, when self-diagnosing, it is nearly impossible to determine the true cause of your health problems.
-You need to get the laboratory testing done, so that you know what the real culprit is behind your health problems and how to address that allergy.
+Especially with delayed onset food allergies, self-diagnosing is nearly impossible.
+You need to get the laboratory testing done so that you know what the real culprit is behind your health problems and how to address that allergy.

-Common causes of food sensitivities are stress, inflammation, and intestinal permeability problems (leaky gut).
-The greatest source of inflammation can come from your diet.
+One of the most common causes of food sensitivities is Leaky Gut, caused by stress and inflammation.
+The greatest source of inflammation comes from a poor diet.
 Snack and “comfort” foods produce an acidic environment.